ezra-obiwale/this-js/doc/md/attributes.md

 # Extended DOM Attributes

-The `this-*` attributes extend the DOM from being ordinary to being extraordinary and the help to make your life a lot easier.
+The `this-*` attributes extend the DOM from being ordinary to being extraordinary and to help to make your life a lot easier.

 ## Rationale